jimasp/behave-vsc/CONTRIBUTING.md

 - THEN:

   - X. go to the output window `Behave VSC: project A`
-  - Y. in the file explorer UI, right click `project A` a workspace folder (e.g. "project A") and click `Remove folder from workspace`.
+  - Y. in the file explorer UI, right click `project A` workspace folder (e.g. "project A") and click `Remove folder from workspace`.
     - the original `project A` output window should close
     - check there are no error windows pop up. check that the dropdown has output windows for `Behave VSC: simple` and `Behave VSC: project B`(but not `project A`).
     - in the test UI, check that tests run as expected from `simple` and `project B`